mirsella/lspmux/README.md

 ## Other LSP servers

-By default `ra-multiplex` uses a `rust-analyzer` binary found in its `$PATH` as the server.
-This can be overridden using the `--server-path` cli option with the client subcommand or `RA_MUX_SERVER` environment variable.
+By default `lspmux` uses a `rust-analyzer` binary found in its `$PATH` as the server.
+This can be overridden using the `--server-path` cli option with the client subcommand or `LSPMUX_SERVER` environment variable.
 You can usually configure one of these in your editor configuration.
 If both are specified the cli option overrides the environment variable.